ssp-STP/human-ai-co-evolution/README.md

 This DOI refers to the **software and documentation in this repository**,
 not the paper PDF.

-Reuse of both the paper and the repository snapshot is subject to the CC BY-NC-ND 4.0 license.
+The paper PDF is licensed under CC BY-NC-ND 4.0.

+The contents of this repository (framework documentation, diagrams, and related materials) are licensed under CC BY-NC 4.0.

 ### BibTeX
 ```bibtex